lodestone/rango/README.md

 ### Main methods

-ArangoRB provides several way to create a single Document.
+arangodb-driver provides several way to create a single Document.

 ``` ruby
 myDocument.create                      # Create a new document